Lia Guthrie – Publisher/Vice President

 Carroll Smith – Editor

 Carroll Smith is a veteran agricultural journalist with more than 17 years of experience.
-She is editor of Rice Farming and senior writer for Cotton Farming, as well as Special Projects manager for all publications owned by One Grower Publishing.
+She is editor of Cotton Farming, as well as Special Projects manager for all publications owned by One Grower Publishing.
 She worked on the magazines in the late 1980s and early 1990s, and rejoined the staff in 2005 when One Grower Publishing purchased the magazines.

 Smith, former editor of Mid-South Farmer and Louisiana Farmer magazines, has also worked at Cotton Grower magazine during her long and distinguished career.